 The definitive aim of catechesis [teaching the Catholic Faith] is to put people not only in touch but in communion, in intimacy, with Jesus Christ: only He can lead us to the love of the Father in the Spirit and make us share in the life of the Holy Trinity.

-One of things that makes Jesus so relatable is that He was incarnate – He was born, lived on earth, etc. and all of that can be plotted on a timeline just like your life can.
+One of the things that makes Jesus so relatable is that He was incarnate – He was born, lived on earth, etc. and all of that can be plotted on a timeline just like your life can.
 The first activity is kind of a scrapbook view of the life of Jesus to help your family take a look at those big events that we should all know.
+This is a great activity for younger kids and other beginners.

-Either way, it’ll take a little advance preparation to get the game boards ready, so parents, so your homework.
+Either way, it’ll take a little advance preparation to get the game ready, so parents, do your homework.